Tim Anderson Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- In 18 games played this year, he has not hit a long ball.
+- Anderson is batting .190 during his last outings and is on a four-game hitting streak.

-- Anderson has driven in a run in four games this year (22.2%), including one multiple-RBI game.
+- Anderson has picked up a hit in 12 of 19 games this year, with multiple hits six times.

+- He has not hit a long ball in his 19 games this season.

+- In four games this season, Anderson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.